os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 ![create usecase keypoints](images/create_usecase_keypoints.png)

-## Chapter 5 : How to create your own repository ?
+## Chapter 5 : How to plug your own repository to the platform

+This section explains the procedure to include a repository of choice in the SoSTrades platform.
+This is the procedure to follow when adding a new models repository, for instance.

-### section 5.1 : Repository structure
+### Section 5.1 : Repository structure

 The repository must be a git repository, and have the following structure: